thorin/redmine_ldap_sync/README.md

  * Detects and disables users that have been removed from LDAP.
  * Detects and disables users that have been marked as disabled on Active Directory (see [MS KB Article 305144][uacf] for more details).
  * Can detect and include nested groups.
-Upon login the nested groups are retrieve from disk cache.
-This cache will only be updated by running the rake task.
+Upon login the nested groups are retrieved from disk cache.
+This can be updated by running the rake task.

 __Remarks__:

-* The plugin has only been tested with Active Directory and OpenLDAP but should work with other directories.
+* The plugin as only been tested with Active Directory and OpenLDAP but should work with other directories.
 * An user will only be removed from groups that exist on LDAP.
 This means that both ldap and non-ldap groups can coexist.